What car insurance add-ons do I need?

 When purchasing any car insurance policy, it is worth considering whether you would like to include any additional cover options too.
-A variety of additional cover options are commonly available in the UK which can often be added on to your standard insurance policy.
+A variety of car insurance extras are commonly available in the UK which can often be added on to your standard insurance policy.

-This type of insurance will typically include the cost of vehicle recovery following a breakdown, but usually not the repairs.
-Breakdown cover can also be purchased separately to your insurance policy.
+Breakdown cover will typically include the cost of vehicle recovery following a breakdown, but usually not the repairs.

 Often there will be a number of different types of breakdown cover available such as: